 MIRANDA RAMIREZ | CO-EDITOR

 Miranda Ramírez is a multidisciplinary artist and author residing in Houston, Texas.
-You may find her publications in Ripples in Space, Glass Mountain, Shards, The Bayou Review, Coffin Bell, Puro Chicanx Writers of the 21st Century, and forthcoming later this spring, Cowboy Jamboree.
-She is a founding editor of Defunkt Magazine whose visual works have been exhibited at Williams Tower Gallery, Tea+Art Gallery, and Insomnia Gallery.
+You may find her publications in Ripples in Space, Glass Mountain, Shards, The Bayou Review, Coffin Bell, Puro Chicanx Writers of the 21st Century, Cowboy Jamboree.
+Recently, she was a semi-finalist in the Ember Chasm Review’s Winter Fiction Contest (2020) and a runner-up in the Sad Girl Club Short Story Contest (2021).
+She is a founding editor of Defunkt Magazine and a visual artist whose works have been exhibited at Williams Tower Gallery, Tea+Art Gallery, and Insomnia Gallery.
 She is currently drafting her first novel as an MFA candidate and fellowship awardee at Sam Houston State University.
 Instagram: @ramirez.miranda.n , Twitter: tellme_to_smile

 CHRIS M. FLAKUS | CO-EDITOR